hammady/prayer-scheduler/README.md

 # prayer-schedule

 Run arbitrary scripts based on prayer times loaded from CSV file.
-All scripts located in `before-hooks.d` will be executed before the prayer Iqama times by 20 minutes (5 minutes for Maghrib and Juma'as).
+All scripts located in `before-hooks.d`/`after-hooks.d` will be executed before/after the prayer Iqama times by a configurable threshold.
-All scripts located in `after-hooks.d` will be executed after the prayer Iqama times by 40 minutes.
-This applies also to the final Juma'a, but not the eariler ones.
+Thresholds are configured in a sepparate CSV file.

 The current hooks set the stream title located in the mounted volume on the host.
 They also switch the mic on (in the before hook) and off (in the after hook).